Lists of named passenger trains

 In the history of rail transport, dating back to the 19th century, there have been hundreds of named passenger trains.
-The following is a list of named trains.

-Lists of these have been organized into geographical regions.
+These have been organized into lists by geographical region.
 Trains with numeric names are spelled out.
-For example, the 20th Century Limited is listed under "Twentieth Century Limited".
+For example, the 20th Century Limited is listed as "Twentieth Century Limited".

 Named trains are sometimes identified through a train headboard, drumhead, lettering on the locomotive or passenger cars, or a combination of these methods.